dirigeants/klasa/guides/Piece Basics/CreatingCommands.md

 > All commands are required to return an [Object Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) you can do that by adding the `async` keyword to the function, there's no need to change anything else.

-> All [command options]{@link CommandOptions} are optional, the code above shows all default values.
+> All {@link CommandOptions command options} are optional, the code above shows all default values.
 You can delete any line with an optional value that matches the default value.

 >`[...params]` represents a variable number of arguments give when the command is run.
 The name of the arguments in the array (and their count) is determined by the `usage` property and its given arguments.